Overview

 |---|---|---|

-title | str | None | Human-friendly name.
-If omitted and you set name, it defaults to that value. |
+title | str | None | Human-friendly name for clients, logs, and operator surfaces. |

 description | str | None | Short description of what the voice agent does. |

-labels | list[str] | None | Optional tags for discovery and filtering. |
+annotations | list[str] | None | Optional string metadata for clients and services that inspect the agent. |

 rules | list[str] | None | System or behavior rules sent to the LLM.
 Defaults to ["You are a helpful assistant communicating through voice."]. |